-The adjusted gross income as reported by the Internal Revenue Service - calculated as gross income minus pre-tax deductions.
+AGI is the adjusted gross income as reported by the Internal Revenue Service, and is calculated as gross income minus pre-tax deductions.
 The AGI can be found on a federal income tax return form (1040, 1040A, 1040EZ).
-This information is required when applying for income-driven repayment plans
+This information is required when applying for repayment plans such as Income-Based Repayment or Income-Contingent Repayment.